 It’s More Than a Bus!

-Background - Renfrew Educational Services Society (Renfrew), a not-for-profit registered charity, has been at the forefront of innovative work with children with special needs for 48 years.
+Background - Renfrew Educational Services Society (Renfrew), a not-for-profit registered charity, has been at the forefront of innovative work with children with special needs for 49 years.
 Renfrew has four centres in Calgary and serves more than 550 children.
-Our programs support preschool and elementary education for children with severe special needs including children diagnosed with Autism, behavioural disorders, Down Syndrome, Cerebral Palsy and other motor disorders.
+Our programs support preschool, elementary and Jr. High education for children with severe special needs including children diagnosed with Autism, behavioural disorders, Down Syndrome, Cerebral Palsy and other motor disorders.

 Who Will it Benefit?

 A new bus would expand the scope of Renfrew's service provision to routes in new Calgary communities.
 This significant contribution to the Renfrew fleet imbues tangible and intangible benefits upon the children who get transported to school by bus, their families and the new communities.

 In concrete terms, a bus enables children to get to their Renfrew program and so would directly benefit the 280 children a bus would service over the 10 years of its life.
 However, a busing service so much more than that.
 The literature acknowledges what Renfrew knows through years of working with children with special needs and their families – that daily living activities are more time-consuming, stressful and difficult when one has a child with special needs.
 Renfrew surveys consistently indicate that issues related to transportation create major barriers to accessing services and participating in the community.
 For families dependent on public transportation, the waiting and travelling time can exacerbate the ability of a child with special needs to remain regulated and calm in the public sphere, and families will often forego programs rather than try to overcome this challenge on a daily basis.
 For vehicle owners, the cost of running that vehicle can be onerous enough to prohibit enrolling their child in one of Renfrew’s programs.
 In addition to these very practical benefits of a bus, a bus ride enriches the programs of children in ways not immediately apparent.